 Expenditures reported on the schedule are reported on the modified accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in Uniform Guidance, for all awards with the exception of AL 21.019, which follows criteria determined by the Department of Treasury for allowability of costs.
+Such expenditures are recognized following the cost principles contained in Uniform Guidance, for all awards.
 Under these principles, certain types of expenditures are not allowable or are limited as to reimbursement.
 Goodhue County has elected not to use the 10 percent de minimis indirect cost rate allowed under the Uniform Guidance.